 For years banks have lied and hidden the reality of debit cards from you.
-What I’m about to tell you is going to sound counter-intuitive from everything you’ve been taught and believe.
+What I’m about to tell you will sound counter-intuitive from everything you’ve been taught and believe.
 Here it is.
 Don’t use a debit card.
 It’s not smart financial management.

 People say they don’t want to use a credit card because they want to avoid debt.
-Well just pay the bill off in full each month or come home from shopping and send a payment off to the card.
-It’s the same result, you are using a financial transaction tool to make the purchase without any residual debt.
+Well, pay the bill off in full each month or come home from shopping and send a payment off to the card.
+It’s the same result; you are using a financial transaction to purchase without any residual debt.

 When a crook gets your credit card information, you don’t have just a few days to spot the problem; the money does not come out of your checking account, you won’t incur overdraft fees from P.O.S. mistake, you’ll have many more legal protections and the credit card company staff will help you fight your battle.

 The bottom line is not to assume that a debit card is a smarter card to use just because some assumed that was true.

 - Plastic Pandemic: US Credit Card Debt Surges Nearly 20% in Q1 2021! - May 12, 2023

 - The IRS Resumes Collections Notices: What You Need to Know Before It’s Too Late - May 12, 2023